Jeremy Corbyn Must STOP Apologising to the Zionists – he has NOTHING to apologise for

 Last month, the UK’s leading Jewish papers – Jewish

-, Jewish Chronicle
+News, Jewish Chronicle and Jewish

-– all carried the same
+Telegraph – all carried the same

-on ‘the community’s anger over Labour’s anti-Semitism row’.
+front page on ‘the community’s anger over Labour’s anti-Semitism row’.
 They

 had taken this unprecedented step because of: